clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

 Prolog
 ------

-This is an update on this blog post https://clime.github.io/2017/05/20/DistGit-1.0.html and particularly on its hands-on part.
+This is an update on this blog post https://clime.github.io/2017/05/20/DistGit-1.0.html and mainly on its hands-on part.

-There have been a continuous effort in the area of linux distribution maintenance to make its tooling reusable and accessible as much as possible.
-Finally, this quick note is presenting the results of this effort to you.
+There have been a continuous effort in the area of linux distribution maintenance to make the tooling reusable and accessible as much as possible.
+Finally, this rather quick note is presenting the results of this effort to you.
 It will give you an idea how big distros like Fedora or RHEL are maintained and it will also show you a way to maintain your own linux distribution.

 Okay, I want to try this DistGit and rpkg combo out.
 How?
 ---------------------------------------------------------

-Normally, you would use a server machine and a client machine but for simple playing around, we can use localhost to substitute both.
-We recommend to create an isolated container or a virtual machine to carry out the procedure.
+Normally, you would use a server machine and a client machine but for a simple playing around, we can just use localhost to substitute for both.
+We recommend to create an isolated container or a virtual machine to carry out the tutorial.

 First, install the dist-git package: